most4f4/most4f4/README.md

 ## 🎯 What I'm Working On

-- 🔧 Building developer tools and performance monitoring solutions
+- 🔧 Building Agentic AIs and Automation Tools
 - 🧠 Exploring AI integration in business applications
 - ☁️ Advancing cloud-native architectures and microservices
 - 📱 Contributing to open-source projects